AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 ---
-title: Add Comments to a Jekyll Blog with the GitHub Issues API
+title: Add Comments to Your Jekyll Blog with the GitHub Issues API
 description: Learn how to add comments to your Jekyll blog.
 We'll use the GitHub issues API as our comment system and lazy load it for a better user experience.
 keywords: [jekyll comment system]
 tags: [dev, jekyll, github, javascript]
 comments_id: 45
+last_updated: 2020-07-16
 ---

-A while back, [Ari Stathopoulos wrote a tutorial](https://aristath.github.io/blog/static-site-comments-using-github-issues-api) on how to use the GitHub Issues API as a comment system.
+A while back, [Ari Stathopoulos wrote a tutorial](https://aristath.github.io/blog/static-site-comments-using-github-issues-api) on how to add comments to a Jekyll blog using the GitHub Issues API.
 And you know what?
 It works like a charm!
-It's actually what I use on this very blog.
-The only notable downside is that unauthenticated requests have a [rate limit of 60 requests/hour](https://developer.github.com/v3/#rate-limiting).
+Ever since I added comments to my Jekyll blog, I've seen a noticeable increase in engagement from my readers:

+{% include picture.html img="comments" ext="png" alt="A list of comments on one of my blog posts" %}

+That said, this approach isn't without its drawbacks.
+For one, the GitHub API has a [rate limit of 60 requests/hour](https://developer.github.com/v3/#rate-limiting).
+But more importantly, rendering all comments on the initial page load isn't a great user experience.

-In this tutorial, I'd like to introduce a modified version of Ari's approach that:
+So, in this tutorial, I'd like to introduce a modified version of Ari's approach that:

 1. Only loads the comment system once the user has scrolled to the end of the page.
 2. Sanitizes each comment to escape special characters and prevent XSS attacks.